evmos/academy/docs/developers/guides/automated-coin-conversion.md

 # Automated Coin Conversion

-Learn how to the Automated Coin Conversion feature works. {synopsis}
+Learn how to the Automated Coin Conversion feature works.

 In their [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) representations, assets can be used to interact with dApps using the EVM.